Marriage in Canada: Divorce

-Divorce rates in Canada by year
+Divorce rates by year

-This chart, with data from Statistics Canada, shows the amount of divorces per 100,000 residents of Canada from 1950 to 2008.
+This chart, with data from Statistics Canada, shows the amount of divorces per 100,000 residents of Canada from 1950 to 2020.

 Divorce rates in Canada by year of marriage

 This chart, with data from Statistics Canada, shows the amount of marriages from 1955 to 2004 that ultimately ended in divorce.
 The data was collected in 2004.

 Polygamy

 In Canada, polygamy is a criminal offence, but prosecutions are rare.
 In March 2014, Winston Blackmore and James Oler were charged with polygamy; their prosecutions were the first such cases in Canada in over sixty-five years.
 In 2007, an independent prosecutor in British Columbia recommended that Canadian courts be asked to rule on the constitutionality of laws against polygamy.
 The Supreme Court of British Columbia upheld Canada's polygamy laws in a 2011 reference case.

 On March 9, 2018, the Supreme Court of British Columbia reaffirmed the constitutionality of Canada's anti-polygamy laws, upholding the July 2017 polygamy convictions of Winston Blackmore and James Oler.